 Sometimes it’s not a reboot of an original show that the fans want.
 Baron and Toluca is proving just how determined a fandom can be to get what they want.

 The same can be said for re-imaginings and reboots of older TV Shows.
-Often times, reboots have a hard time picking up original fans as a dedicated audience; mainly due to the expectations the fans have, usually followed by their disappointment that occurs thereafter.
+Often-times reboots have a hard time picking up original fans as a dedicated audience.
+This is mainly due to the expectations the fans have, followed by their disappointment thereafter when those expectations aren’t met.
 It’s a fine line between completely mirroring the former original show, and creating an entirely new one that merely shares the same title.
 And as Scott said, to keep the fans satisfied, most of the time you need to represent the books (or the original show) as they are.
 Generating the magic, the chemistry and the essence of a show is what captures the hearts of fans — and to do that, a reboot isn’t always the answer.

 “After Roswell got cancelled, we felt that nothing on TV captured the distinct magic of the show.
 That sparked an idea.
 An obsession really.
 We went to work with the idea of paying homage to that particular sci-fi genre and the distinct chemistry of Michael and Maria.